Why You Should Go to China to Find Your Next Product Even If You’re a Total Beginner

 • Hidden gems

-Your fingers make better decisions than your WiFi ever will.
+Your fingers make better decisions than your Wi-Fi ever will.

-3. You negotiate better deals face-to-face
+3. Negotiate better deals face-to-face

 Suppliers in China respect one thing deeply: relationships.